ColinH/Filez/README.md

 ## Limitations

-Currently soft links are always ignored and never followed.
+Currently soft links (symolic links) are always ignored and never followed.

 Not everything that should be configurable via command line arguments is actually configurable -- yet.